junxit/us-congress-bills-115/metadata.md

 - 2018-09-13 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-09-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 2 (Roll no. 398). (text: CR 09/12/2018 H8150-8151)
 - 2018-09-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 2 (Roll no. 398).(text: CR 09/12/2018 H8150-8151)
+- 2018-09-17 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.